-Fudbalski Klub Vojvodina (Football Club, Фудбалски Kлуб Војводина in Cyrillic) were founded in March 1914 by a group of students, most of whom were studying in Prague, and were in Novi Sad on vacation.
+Fudbalski Klub Vojvodina (Football Club, Фудбалски Kлуб Војводина in Cyrillic; referred to as Vojvodina FC in English) were founded in March 1914 by a group of students, most of whom were studying in Prague, and were in Novi Sad on vacation.
 Some of them are credited not only with founding Vojvodina, but also with reviving the club soon after the end of World War I.

 The very fact that the team have been wearing red since the early twenties, instead of the bright blue that they used to wear the first few years, has the name “Slavia Prague” all over it, since it was Serbian students who lived in today's Czech capital city and were also associated with the historic Prague club who helped Vojvodina stand on their feet after the “Great War” was over.

 “Voša” (pronounced “vosha”) as the team are affectionately called, managed to win only twice the Yugoslav First League, in 1966 and 1989, but someone should keep in mind that former Yugoslavia's championship included top teams from Serbia, Croatia, Bosnia and Herzegovina, and other parts of the now extinct country, so winning the title was a privilege that very few teams, seven in total, enjoyed, in almost half a century.

 Vojvodina's biggest success ever since Serbia got its own national competitions has been winning the Serbian Cup in 2014, something that felt... historically right, since they had already reached the final four times the previous seven years, only to lose all four.